jennybc/lotr-tidy/02-tidy.md

 -   Data optimized for consumption by human eyeballs *is* attractive, so it's hard to remember it's suboptimal for computation.
 How can something that looks so pretty be so wrong?
 -   Tidy data often has lots of repetition, which triggers hand-wringing about efficiency and aesthetics.
 Until you can document a performance problem, keep calm and tidy on.
+-   Tidying operations are unfamiliar to many of us and we avoid them, subconsciously preferring to faff around with other workarounds that are more familiar.

 ### Where to next?